A trip through the Graphics Pipeline 2011, part 7

 Z/stencil writes: the full truth

 Okay, wait.
 As I’ve described it, we now have two parts in the pipeline – early Z and late Z – that can both write to the Z/stencil buffers.
 For any given shader/render state combination that we look at, this will work – in the steady state.
 But that’s not how it works in practice.
 What actually happens is that we render a few hundred to a few thousand batches per frame, switching shaders and render state regularly.
 Most of these shaders will allow early Z, but some won’t.
 Switching from a shader that does early Z to one that does late Z is no problem.
-But going back from late Z to early Z is, if early Z does any writes: early Z is, well, earlier in the pipeline than early Z – that’s the whole point!
+But going back from late Z to early Z is, if early Z does any writes: early Z is, well, earlier in the pipeline than late Z – that’s the whole point!
 So we may start early-Z processing for one shader, merrily writing to the depth buffer while there’s still stuff down in the pipeline for our old shader that’s running late-Z and may be trying to write the same location at the same time – classic race condition.
 So how do we fix this?
 There’s a bunch of options:

 - Once you go from early-Z to late-Z processing within a frame (or at least a sequence of operations for the same render target), you stay at late-Z until the next point where you flush the pipeline anyway.
 This works but potentially wastes lots of shader cycles while early-Z is unnecessarily off.